 Structure and Interpretation of Computer Programs

-SICP remains, decades later, one of the most important books I’ve encountered.
-It’s not really about Scheme or even programming—it’s about computation as a medium for expressing ideas.
-The way Abelson and Sussman build up from simple primitives to interpreters to register machines fundamentally shaped how I think about abstraction and the layering of meaning.
-If you haven’t read it, the full text is free online, and the MIT lectures are worth watching as well.
+SICP remains, decades later, one of the most important books I’ve read.
+It’s not really about Scheme or even programming.
+It’s about computation as a medium for expressing ideas.
+The way Abelson and Sussman build up from simple primitives to interpreters to register machines shaped how I think about abstraction and the layering of meaning.
+The full text is free online, and the MIT lectures are worth watching too.

 Rich Hickey: Language of the System

-Hickey’s talks are always worth watching, but Language of the System stands out for articulating something I’d felt but couldn’t express: that the problems we face in system design are often problems of language—of finding the right vocabulary for composition, the right primitives for combination.
+Hickey’s talks are always good, but Language of the System stands out.
+It articulates something I’d felt but couldn’t express: the problems we face in system design are often problems of language, of finding the right vocabulary for composition, the right primitives for combination.
 It’s an engineer-philosophical meditation on why we struggle to build coherent systems and what it might take to do better.

 Protector

 This one is personal.
-Larry Niven’s Protector isn’t the best-written science fiction—but it was my first real introduction to the genre, read as a teenager traveling to and from a construction job.
+Larry Niven’s Protector isn’t the best-written science fiction, but it was my first real introduction to the genre.
+I read it as a teenager traveling to and from a construction job.
 The premise stayed with me: humanity as a “child species,” stuck in an early developmental phase, being quietly shepherded by a vastly more intelligent being who views us with something like parental care but without our moral sentimentality.

 The Stepanov Lineage

-Alexander Stepanov’s work—Elements of Programming, From Mathematics to Generic Programming, and the A9 Lectures—represents a particular philosophy of programming that resonates deeply with me: that algorithms have mathematical essences, that generic programming is about capturing those essences in code, and that good abstractions come from understanding the algebraic structure of what you’re computing.
+Alexander Stepanov’s work, Elements of Programming, From Mathematics to Generic Programming, and the A9 Lectures, represents a philosophy of programming that resonates with me: algorithms have mathematical essences, generic programming is about capturing those essences in code, and good abstractions come from understanding the algebraic structure of what you’re computing.
 If you care about the foundations of the STL or want to understand why certain APIs feel “right,” start here.

 Universal AI and Solomonoff Induction

-Marcus Hutter’s Universal Artificial Intelligence and the associated lectures on AIXI represent a kind of Platonic ideal—the mathematically optimal agent, even if uncomputable.
+Marcus Hutter’s Universal Artificial Intelligence and the associated lectures on AIXI represent a Platonic ideal: the mathematically optimal agent, even if uncomputable.
 Understanding why AIXI works (and why it’s uncomputable) illuminates the deep structure of the prediction-action problem.
 It’s the theoretical ceiling against which practical approaches can be measured.

 What’s Next

-Right now, the Media page is mostly a list with categories and status markers.
-But I plan to expand it:
+Right now the Media page is mostly a list with categories and status markers.
+I plan to expand it:

-• Annotations and notes: For items I’ve deeply engaged with, I want to add marginalia—the insights, disagreements, and connections that emerge from careful reading.
+- Annotations and notes.
+For items I’ve deeply engaged with, I want to add marginalia: insights, disagreements, connections that emerge from careful reading.

-• Connected posts: Some books deserve full treatment.
-Expect future posts that dig into specific ideas from these works.
+- Connected posts.
+Some books deserve full treatment.
+Expect posts that dig into specific ideas from these works.

 Discussion